-Course Title Grade Level Credit

-Independent Study 10-12 .5

-Prerequisite: Studio Art I & II and Two More Classes of the Art Sequence
+Prerequisite: Studio Art 1 & 2 and Two More Classes of the Art Sequence

 This course is designed for the Advanced Art Student wishing to continue the Art Sequence.
 Students will work one on one with the instructor in a regular class setting to develop a cohesive body of work, with concentration upon their chosen media.
 Students will have tremendous freedom to choose their own direction, techniques and media.

-Art criticism will be practiced. \\this course may be offered, based on staff availability and demand
+Art criticism will be practiced.
+A Famous Artist Report and Artwork is required.

-Course Title Grade Level Credit Art & Architecture 1A 9-12 .5
+Course Title Grade Level Credit Art & Architecture 1A 10-12 .5

-Prerequisite: Studio Art I
+Prerequisite: Studio Art 1 & Studio Art 2

 Designed to offer students the chance to learn about the art of Architectural Design in society and its effect on our sense of culture.
 Particularly interesting for students who plan to major in architecture and/or design of any kind.
 This is a study of the wealth of artistic expression manifested in the architecture, sculpture, painting and artifacts of traditional cultures and modern architectural expressions.
 An exploration of earth-friendly, sustainable and green architectural techniques will complement the hands-on approach to building practices and inspire new thinking about shelter and cultural values.
-Studio assignments in architectural design, drawing and mixed-media architectural structures created from an expression to image themselves, their cultures and their deities.
-Students do not need to have experience in drawing to take this course.
+Studio assignments in architectural design, drawing and using mixed-media will help students realize other cultures, their buildings and their deities.

-Course Title Grade Level Credit Ceramics I 10-12 .5
+Course TitleGrade LevelCreditCeramics 110-12.5

-Prerequisite: Studio Art II
+Prerequisite: Studio Art 1 & Studio Art 2

 This class will build upon the knowledge gained from the craft of "Clay Working" from the Studio Art II course.
-Students are required to be familiar with some of the hand built clay making techniques and vocabulary for Ceramics, Emphasis will be placed upon the Elements of Art: line, shape, texture, color, space, value and form.
+Students are required to be familiar with some of the hand built clay making techniques and vocabulary for Ceramics.
+Emphasis will be placed upon the Elements of Art: line, shape, texture, color, space, value and form.
 Focus will be upon these hand building techniques: pinch, coil, and slab methods.
 Functional as well as sculptural applications will be explored.
 Introduction to traditional and historical ceramic arts will be incorporated into the studio experience.
 Various glaze and decoration techniques for finishing work will be introduced after the Bisque Firing (First Firing).
 The main goal of this course is that the student will be able to create, as well as appreciate expressive, beautiful 3 Dimensional Clay Forms.
 Students will have an understanding of other cultures and periods of human expression in clay and finally, the student will begin to be proficient at forming clay objects on their own.
+A Famous Ceramicist Report is required.